stupakov/led-experiments/README.md

 `ssh pi@raspberrypi.local  #password: raspberry`

+## Fadecandy

+Build the fadecandy server binary by following instructions in `src/fadecandy/server/README.md`

 ## Setting up ssh tunnel from raspberry pi

+This can be done if you need to send Open Pixel Control data from Processing to the simulator on the host machine (rather than to the `fcserver` running on the Raspberry Pi)

 First, ensure the workstation has access enabled:
 ```